GPR-based Model Reconstruction System for Underground Utilities Using GPRNet: Methodology

 \subsection{GPRNet for Underground Utilities Reconstruction}

 Section.\ref{section:gpr_interpretation} facilitates to interpret raw B-scan into a cross-section image, however, MigrationNet only provides the slices of utilities' structure.
-One could only get a sparse point cloud of the subsurface objects by concatenating the interpreted slices into the 3D space.Thus, we need to further complete the sparse point cloud map to recover the whole structure of utilities.
+Nevertheless, by taking advantages of the pose information obtained from Section.\ref{section:vio}, we could register the interpreted slices into the 3D space, to make up a sparse point cloud of the subsurface objects.
+Thus, we need to further complete the sparse point cloud map to recover the whole structure of utilities.

 Inspired by the 3D point cloud completion works \cite{yang2018foldingnet,yuan2018pcn,tchapmi2019topnet,huang2020pf} in computer vision area, we proposed a model, i.e. GPRNet, to address the challenge mentioned above.
 We firstly represent the interpreted image, which indicates the cross-section of the underground utilities, as the 3D point cloud data format.
 Then, our encoder-decoder based network would complete the sparse input to generate a smooth and fine 3D point cloud reconstruction map.